chasmack/polycalc/README.md

 ### Create AutoCAD polylines from line table data

-This tool allows you to create a command file from a typical line table which is then processed to create AutoCAD LW polylines.
-A portion of a typical line table might look like this...
+This tool allows the user to create a command file from line table data which can then be processed into AutoCAD LW polylines.
+A typical line table looks like this ...

 ![alt text](https://raw.githubusercontent.com/chasmack/polycalc/master/data/line-table.jpg "PM1241 sheet 3/3 detail")

-As line table data can go on for dozens of lines it can be error prone to enter the line and curve parameters interactively.
-This approach has a few advantages.
+As line table data can go on for dozens of lines it can be error prone to enter the line and curve data interactively.
+The command file approach has a few advantages.

 * Command files can be easily checked against the original data
-* Processing calculates and lists derived values and flags non-tangent curves
+* Processing lists derived segment values and flags non-tangent curves
 * Use of polylines ensures all segments are continuous

 ### Command language